 \section{Differentiable Cloth Simulation}

 We now describe in detail how we extend the forward simulator in Sec.~\ref{sec:background} to build a differentiable cloth simulator.
-We start by differentiating implicit time integration in Projective Dynamics without contact, followed by explaining how contact gradients can be added to this framework.
-Compared with other differentiable simulators, our simulator is very unique because of its treatment on the contact-rich nature in cloth simulation: Many existing differentiable simulators focus on sparse contact events in rigid-body or deformable-body dynamics~\cite{Geilinger20_ADD,Hu19_ChainQueen,Du21_DiffPD}, and the state-of-the-art differentiable cloth simulation method~\cite{Liang19_DiffCloth} handles rich contact events but without physics-based contact forces or friction.
+We start by differentiating implicit time integration in PD without contact, followed by explaining how contact gradients can be added to this framework.
+Compared with other differentiable simulators, our simulator is unique because of its treatment of the contact-rich nature of cloth simulation: many existing differentiable simulators focus on sparse contact events in rigid-body or deformable-body dynamics~\cite{Geilinger20_ADD,Hu19_ChainQueen,Du21_DiffPD}, and the state-of-the-art differentiable cloth simulation method~\cite{Liang19_DiffCloth} handles rich contact events but without physics-based contact forces or friction.
 To our best knowledge, our work is the first to present a differentiable cloth simulator that can handle rich contact events with Coulomb's law of friction.